Related article: What You Need to Set Up Your Own DIY Upgrade Lab

 - As mentioned, keep the workspace cleared off.
 Plastic garbage cans, telephones, cellophane, even paper being moved on your workspace can generate static.

-- If your workspace is prone to static electricity buildup, or located in a carpeted area of the house, or on a rug, or if you just want to be extra careful; you can always clean the area first with an anti-static spray.
+- If your workspace is prone to static electricity buildup or located in a carpeted area of the house, or on a rug, or if you just want to be extra careful; you can always clean the area first with an anti-static spray.
 You can pick up anti-static spray in most mega-marts, hardware stores, electronics stores, and many places you buy your normal cleaning supplies from.
 Alternatively, you can make your own by mixing liquid fabric softener with water.
 Just spray on non-porous surfaces and wipe clean with a clean, dry cloth.
 For porous surfaces such as carpeting, rugs, drapes, sofas, chairs, etc. simply spray lightly and let air dry.

 - Speaking of fabric softener, try carrying an anti-static dryer sheet in your pocket, and rubbing it once in a while.
 This works to dissipate static for people as well as laundry.

 The other component to safe installation is to discharge any static electricity from yourself before starting.
-Just like when we were kids and dragged our feet on the carpeting trying to gather up as much static electricity we could in order to ‘shock’ our siblings or friends, we need to discharge that shock before we start working in our computers.
+Just like when we were kids and dragged our feet on the carpeting trying to gather up as much static electricity we could in order to ‘shock’ our siblings or friends, we need to discharge that shock before we start working on our computers.
 Many times, you won’t even feel the shock happen – as mentioned earlier, 5-10 volts can cause damage, but it takes 1,500 volts for humans to even perceive the effects of static.
-Once the static is discharged, we then just need to not accumulate any more while we’re working inside the machine.
+Once the static is discharged, we then just need to not accumulate anymore while we’re working inside the machine.